BezzB/Awesome-Books-ES6/README.md

 # 📖 [Awesome Book with ES6 ] <a name="about-project"></a>

-> Hello , This is a simple project shows how to create a portofolio.
+> Hello , This is a simple project how to create a booklist add and remove books from the list.

 **[Awesome Book with ES6 ]** is a simple buil up demo project.